Ledger-Donjon/laserstudio/README.md

 # Laser Studio

-Hardware evaluation bench control software running on Python.
+An open source python3 software designed to control hardware evaluation benches to conduct automatized evaluations.

-Laser Studio permits to have a visual representation of a spatial environment, define zones of interests, and launch an automated to physically and randomly go through these zones, by controlling motion devices.
+Laser Studio permits to have a visual representation of a spatial environment, define zones of interests, and launch an automated scanning process to physically and randomly go through these zones, by controlling motion devices.

 ## Installation